No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/1-software/0-OS.rst

 .. _Commando-VM: https://github.com/fireeye/commando-vm
 .. _FireEye: https://www.fireeye.com/

 Windows VMs aren't just useful for offensive operations, however. :index:`Hackers <hacker>` often use Windows VMs for testing attacks and mitigation, or for compiling software to be used on other Windows systems.
-In fact, Microsoft has made pre-configured VM images available for free, enabling hackers and programmers to work with Windows without having to pay for a full license.
-A `Windows 10 Development Environment`_ was released, including pre-installed tools for software development and deployment.
-In addition, a selection of other `Windows Virtual Machines`_ were also released, for developers and :index:`hackers <hacker>` seeking to test on a variety of other Windows versions and browsers.
+To this end, Microsoft released a free `Windows 10 Development Environment`_, featuring a full suite of development tools.
+A selection of other free `Windows Virtual Machines`_ are also available, enabling developers and :index:`hackers <hacker>` to test a variety of Windows versions and browsers.

 .. _Windows 10 Development Environment: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines
 .. _Windows Virtual Machines: https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/